FedeDP/Trashd/README.md

 Its results, on my pc with SSD, are the following:

     ./test.sh
-    Files creation time: 6047 ms
+    Files creation time: 274 ms
-    Trashing time: 454 ms
+    Trashing time: 49 ms
+    Number of trashed files: u 500
-    Listing time: 26 ms
+    Listing time: 6 ms
-    Erasing time: 120 ms
+    Erasing time: 18 ms
+    Number of trashed files: u 0

-Test does create 5000 files with touch, then trashed them, list them and finally erases them.
+Test does create 500 files with touch, then trashes them, lists them and finally erases them.
-As you can see, most of the time is spent by "touch" to create files.
 Obviously these files are empty.
+As you can see most of the time is spent creating files.
+Beware that with many more files (eg: 5000 or 10000) it seems bus connection hangs and then times out, even if files are properly trashed/erased/listed.
+This is a weird issue given that Trashd is not hanging anywhere; it seems like a busctl limit.
+In fact, when adding "--expect-reply=false" flag to busctl, operations are instantaneous.

 ## Sample code
 In [sample](https://github.com/FedeDP/Trashd/blob/master/sample) folder, you can find a small C sample using sd-bus library.